SuperMap-iDesktop/SuperMap-iDesktop-Cross/source/en/docs/DataProcess/EditObjects/LineEdit.md

 **Basic Steps**

-1. Click on "Object Operation" > "Line Operation" > "Extend".
+1. Click on "Object Operation" > "Object Editing" gallery > "Edit Node" group > "Extend".
 2. Moving mouse to the map window and a prompt will pop up: Please select a base line.
 After selecting a line object as the base line, another prompt will show: Please click line object to be extended.
 3. Click the line object to be extended, and be sure to select a position on the line object that close to the baseline; the endpoint that near the baseline will be extended to the baseline automatically by the application.
 If you click the endpoint that away from the baseline, it will not be extended.
 4. If other line objects need to be extended to the baseline, continue to click the line object to be extended.
 Click ESC key or right-click to finish the operation.